1jour1vin

 About the wine:

 The nose is all finesse and elegance, offering a lovely, airy opening, controlled power, complexity, and a certain depth.
-It features notes of wild blackberry, camphor, and violet combined with hints of juicy, tart blue berries, blueberry, and lily, as well as subtle hints of pepper and a delicate touch of terroir.
-The palate is fruity, refined, elegant, and balanced, displaying subtlety and delicacy within its power and structure, offering juiciness, smoothness, a tangy backbone, good definition, richness, and a lovely finesse of texture.
-On the palate, this wine expresses notes of juicy, pulpy blackcurrant, pulpy raspberry, and a lighter hint of blueberry, combined with touches of pulpy redcurrants, as well as subtle hints of lily, plum, chocolate, caramelization, and an imperceptible hint of sweet spices.
+It features notes of wild blackberry, camphor, and violet, combined with hints of juicy, tart blue berries, blueberry, and lily, as well as subtle hints of pepper and a delicate touch of terroir.
+The palate is fruity, refined, elegant, and balanced, displaying subtlety and delicacy in its power and structure, and offering juiciness, smoothness, a tangy backbone, good definition, richness, and a lovely finesse of texture.
+On the palate, this wine expresses notes of juicy, pulpy blackcurrant, pulpy raspberry, and, to a lesser extent, blueberry, combined with hints of pulpy red currants, as well as subtle notes of lily, plum, chocolate, caramelization, and an imperceptible hint of sweet spices.
 The tannins are precise, powerful, polished, well-integrated, and elegant.

 No rating available